Ramu93/freenow/FE/frontend/README.md

 ### `npm install`

-To install the dependencies run the following command in this directory (FE/frontend):
+To install the dependencies run the following command in this directory (FE/frontend).

+_FYI: The application is built using create-react-app and Typescript._

 ### `npm start`